A topic from the subject of Analytical Chemistry in Chemistry.

 Discussion:

 The gravimetric method of analysis provided a direct measurement of the mass of chloride ion in the water sample.
 The precipitate of AgCl was filtered and weighed, allowing the mass of chloride ion to be calculated.
-The volumetric titration of HCl allowed the concentration of HCl to be determined accurately by using a known concentration of NaOH solution.
+The volumetric titration of HCl allowed for the determination of the HCl concentration using the stoichiometry of the neutralization reaction with a known NaOH concentration.
 The experiment demonstrated the principles of gravimetric and volumetric analysis techniques and their application in quantitative chemical analysis.
+Sources of error should be discussed here (e.g., incomplete precipitation, weighing errors, indicator errors).

 Significance: